Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

-Given a top-down visual image of the entire workspace and a tactile image, this module outputs a probability distribution over possible contact locations.
+Given a top-down visual image of the entire workspace (a sort of ``visual map") and a tactile image, this module outputs a probability distribution over possible contact locations in the visual image.
 We divide the input visual image into a grid with uniform patch size and resolution and compute cosine similarity of each patch embedding with the tactile embedding as shown in Figure~\ref{fig:contact_loc}.
 This produces a distribution over patch locations of the predicted similarity between vision and touch.